Advertiser Disclosure

 Reliability has long been an issue for inflight internet services, but things are certainly better than they were a few years ago.
 While providers have been working with airlines to improve speed and reliability, you shouldn’t be surprised if you find slower speeds (if not failing Wi-Fi) on some of your flights.

-If you have important work that can only be done with Wi-Fi, we don’t recommend planning your day around doing it in flight.
+If you have important work that can only be done via Wi-Fi, we don’t recommend planning your day around doing it in the air.

 Can You Stream Video?